Dusidea/Ultron_twitch/ultron_backend/README.md

 Notes : with this method, the task will execute only if my own computer is on Next step: migrate to a Linux server (VPS) and use Cron instead

+### Phase 3 Handling serveral games/categories

+1st : extracted business logic in \src\Service\TwitchCollector.php (and kept the inital TwitchCollectCommand.php as entry point)
+It required adapting the config\services.yaml file to handle autowiring issues 2nd in services.yaml I also added the category list and I call it in the TwitchCollector.php Now launching the command writes in separate files (1 per game, gathering alternative categories for the same game).
+We now create specific folders (1 per game)

+Next => installing on a VPS and using Cron as real automation.

+// I put all .env files in git ignore but project can't work without a .env (values can be clear) and .env.local (values are sensitive), maybe .env could be committed